How To Overcome Stress In Everyday Life

 Planning your days and weeks in advance can make busy schedules less stressful.
 You'll be able to make sure you're staying productive without overdoing it.
 To-do lists can also help you balance time for personal and professional duties.
 When you're making plans, consider building in time not only for productivity, but also for rest and self-care.
 Proactively scheduling is a great tool to avoid or eliminate daily stressors.

 When you take a bath, the quiet time alone and the warmth on your skin can lower stress levels significantly.
-Add the following essential oils to your bath, and aromatherapy will help you reduce your stress even more: Lavender, Sandalwood, Roman Chamomile, Orange, Rose, and Frankincense.
+You can also try adding essential oils to your bath to add a pleasant scent and further promote relaxation.
+Lavender, eucalyptus, and other similar options may help you unwind.

 Certain nutrients can provide your body with stress-fighting fuel.
 Consider adding green tea and Omega-3 fatty acids to your diet.
-You may also want to take dietary supplements, such as lemon balm, kava-kava, and Valerian root to lower stress levels.
 Avoiding caffeine can be a smart choice, too, as it may make you feel jittery or worsen pre-existing feelings of worry or anxiety.

 "Lynne is very helpful, kind and knows exactly what you need to get better.
 She helped me with my stress and anxiety, work related issues, and family relationships."

 When you feel overwhelmed by stress, remember you're not alone.
 Chronic stress has become a nearly international concern, and it can affect nearly all areas of life.
 Fortunately, relief from stress and all that comes with it can be possible.
-With a few lifestyle changes and help from a therapist you trust, you'll be back to living a healthy, happy life in no time.
-You're stronger than any stressor that comes your way.
-Take the first step today.
+With a few lifestyle changes and help from a therapist you trust, you'll likely be back to living a healthy, happy life in no time.